 ABOUT THOMAS DAMBO Thomas Dambo is considered the world's leading recycle artist, having been taught from a young age the value of recycling, sustainability, and unlimited imagination.
 Both an artist and an activist, Thomas has exhibited extensively throughout the world including Denmark, USA, France, Germany, China, South Korea and Chile.
 His practice (based in Copenhagen, Denmark) celebrates the diversity, beauty and importance of the natural world, with the artist's larger-than-life sculptures handmade using recycled and locally sourced materials.
 Thomas' vision is to create art that inspires people to go explore, have adventures in nature, and to demonstrate that trash can be turned into something beautiful.
 This is the first time that any of his Giants have been seen in Australia.
-15 THE RHYTHM ©F RAINDR©PS BY THOMAS DAMBO The words that you're about to hear, they hold a special meaning I know they're seemingly untrue, but trust me, you're not dreaming There is a rhythm in the rain - you can hear it drop by drop But if no-one sings along, then soon the song of rain will stop First, the sun must hit the ocean, so the ocean turns to clouds Then the wind moves the clouds to land, collects them in a crowd The clouds will let the raindrops fall until the earth will open So then mountain water rivers run and flow back to the ocean And there are six old hidden giants in the bush and on the bay And each of their voices is crucial for the harmony to play They used to sing the song together - the old hidden giants But one got lost, then six turned five and now the song is silent So go find those hidden giants, and help restore the order 'Cause a giant needs its company, like fire needs its water There's one in Perth, four in Mandurah, and one hidden far apart But find the five and bring the mark before the last you start Just one thing you must remember, be brave and do not tire Through sun and clouds and rain and rocks, the ocean and the fire Sing this song for them in honour - just like the old hidden giants That's all I had to say today: now on your way, and find them.
+0 3 V H HEAR THE POEM FROM THOMAS HIMSELF GIANTS THE RHYTHM OF RAINDROPS BY THOMAS DAMBO The words that you're about to hear, they hold a special meaning I know they're seemingly untrue, but trust me, you're not dreaming There is a rhythm in the rain - you can hear it drop by drop But if no-one sings along, then soon the song of rain will stop First, the sun must hit the ocean, so the ocean turns to clouds Then the wind moves the clouds to land, collects them in a crowd The clouds will let the raindrops fall until the earth will open So then mountain water rivers run and flow back to the ocean And there are six old hidden giants in the bush and on the bay And each of their voices is crucial for the harmony to play They used to sing the song together - the old hidden giants But one got lost, then six turned five and now the song is silent So go find those hidden giants, and help restore the order 'Cause a giant needs its company, like fire needs its water There's one in Perth, four in Mandurah, and one hidden far apart But find the five and bring the mark before the last you start Just one thing you must remember, be brave and do not tire Through sun and clouds and rain and rocks, the ocean and the fire Sing this song for them in honour - just like the old hidden giants That's all I had to say today: now on your way, and find them.
+3⇒0 MANDJOOGOORDAP.
+THE MEETING PLACE OF THE HEART.
+Where an epic adventure begins ... the hunt for The Giants of Mandurah.
+A journey into the extraordinary beauty of the wetlands, waterways, bushland and wildlife on the lands of the Bindjareb Noongar people.
+A quest that traces the movement and cycle of water: from ocean to air, from air into land, and back again.
+Through coastal dunes ... up into the clouds ... from the ocean to the bush ... via precious wetlands ... to secret water under the earth ... back to the shorelines ... deep into our imaginations ...
+An opportunity, gifted by the Bindjareb people, to learn more about the Creation Story of Djilba Gabi.
+And to reaffirm the importance of protecting our natural world, just as the Bindjareb have protected their Country for over 50,000 years.
+A game that keeps you guessing until the end.